chat-builder-plugin

 A Figma plugin that encodes iMessage's grouping, participant, and timing logic into its prompt, turning a text input into both a static mock and an interactive prototype.

-A prompt becomes a fully editable iMessage prototype on the Figma canvas, assembled from real components via Claude and a domain-specific UI kit.
+A prompt becomes a fully editable iMessage prototype on the Figma canvas, assembled by Claude from real components in a domain-specific UI kit.

-iMessage Chat Builder is a Figma plugin that does something Figma can't do on its own: take a text prompt, generate a realistic iMessage conversation with Claude, and assemble a pixel-perfect interactive prototype on the canvas.
-The output is real components from a companion UI kit, part of your design system rather than a one-shot generation.
+iMessage Chat Builder turns a text prompt into a realistic, fully editable iMessage prototype on the Figma canvas.
+Claude writes the conversation.
+The plugin assembles it from real components in a companion UI kit, so the output stays part of your design system rather than a one-shot generation.

 Links